nestjs/docs.nestjs.com/content/recipes/suites.md

 });
 ```

-**Explanation**

-In the above example, Suites automatically mocks the dependencies of `CatsHttpService` using `TestBed.solitary()`.
-This
-simplifies the setup, as you don't need to manually mock each dependency.
+In the example above, Suites automatically mocks the dependencies of `CatsHttpService` using `TestBed.solitary()`.
+This makes the setup easier since you don’t have to manually mock each dependency.

-- **Auto-Mocking of Dependencies**: Suites generates mocks for all dependencies of the unit under test.
+- Auto-Mocking of Dependencies: Suites generates mocks for all dependencies of the unit being tested.
-- **Empty Behavior of Mocks**: Initially, these mocks have no predefined behavior.
-You need to specify the behavior as
-  required for your tests.
+- Empty Behavior of Mocks: Initially, these mocks don’t have any predefined behavior.
+You’ll need to specify their behavior as needed for your tests.
-- **`unit` and `unitRef`** properties:
+- `unit` and `unitRef` properties:
-  - `unit` is the actual instance of the class under test, with its mocked dependencies.
+  - `unit` refers to the actual instance of the class being tested, complete with its mocked dependencies.
   - `unitRef` is a reference that allows you to access the mocked dependencies.

 #### Testing `CatsApiService` with `TestingModule`

-**Example: Using HttpModule and Nock**

-For `CatsApiService`, we want to verify that the `HttpModule` is correctly imported and configured in the `CatsModule`
-host module.
-This includes ensuring that the base URL (and other configurations) for `Axios` is set correctly.
+For `CatsApiService`, we want to ensure that the `HttpModule` is properly imported and configured in the `CatsModule` host module.
+This includes verifying that the base URL (and other configurations) for `Axios` is set correctly.

-For this case we won't use Suites, rather we'll use Nest's `TestingModule` to test the real configuration of `HttpModule`.
-We'll use `nock` to mock HTTP requests without mocking the `HttpClient` in this case:
+In this case, we won’t use Suites; instead, we’ll use Nest’s `TestingModule` to test the actual configuration of `HttpModule`.
+We’ll utilize `nock` to mock HTTP requests without mocking the `HttpClient` in this scenario.

 ```typescript
 @@filename(cats-api.service)